dewkid/dewdrops/README.md

 # The Task

 Create a react/redux web app using AWS services that allows a user to upload an image and then display a set of images with comments, i.e. a poor man’s Instagram.
-By AWS services I mean things like S3, RDS, ELB, etc. You should be able to create a free-tier account with AWS to accomplish this.
-For this exercise, user authentication is not required as that may increase the scope of the project beyond what you could accomplish in the allotted time.
+By AWS services, things like S3, RDS, ELB, etc. User authentication is not required as that may increase the scope of the project beyond what could be accomplished in the allotted time.

 - Landing page should display all images as thumbnails
 - Landing page should provide means for uploading new image/caption